atom711/vna-time-domain-gating/README.md

 # Vector Network Analyzer (VNA) Error Calibration and Time-Domain Gating Pipelines

 ## Objective & Purpose
-This is a Python script to simulate a corrupted X/Ku-band frequency sweep to demonstrate how an Inverse Fast Fourier Transform (IFFT) can translate frequency data into a time-of-flight timeline which allows us to drop a mathematical gate around the material sample and clear out stray background reflections.
+This is a brief Python script to simulate a corrupted X/Ku-band frequency sweep to demonstrate how an Inverse Fast Fourier Transform (IFFT) can translate frequency data into a time-of-flight timeline which allows us to drop a mathematical gate around the material sample and clear out stray background reflections.

 Unwanted reflections from stationary background items such as walls, lab benches, etc., collide and constructively and destructively interfere with the desired reflections from a material sample.
 Those unwanted reflections also create a cyclical wave pattern—known as an **amplitude ripple** which distorts the true resonance nulls of your Device Under Test (DUT).